schism-dev/schism/docs/getting-started/grid-generation.md

 </figure>

 !!!notes "Patch method"
-   It's well known that channelized flow is better simulated using flow-aligned quads.
+   It is well known that channelized flow is better simulated using flow-aligned quads.
 Therefore we recommend using patch in SMS to mesh channels.
 This approach allows precise control on the cross-channel resolution which is important for 3D processes.
 Paving, on the other hand, can lead to either excessively large mesh size or inadequate cross-channel resolution.

 ## Meshing near wetting and drying
 You may want to have an arc follow the initial shoreline (but there is no need to be exactly following the shorelin).